MarwanH7/lighthouse-data-notes/Week_2/Day_4/Mini-Project-2/README.md

 ## Results

-* Both API'S had amazing coverage, about a varaity POI'S, I mainly focused and filtered for restaurants and retreived details such as :resaurants names, location, ratings, review counts,hours of work  and websites
+* Both API'S had amazing coverage about a varaity POI'S. I mainly focused and filtered for restaurants and retreived details such as: resaurants names, location, ratings, review counts,hours of work  and websites
 * In conclusion I personally found that the foursquare API was simpler to use, and needed less Api requested to aquire the same amounts of data yelp provided.

 ## Challenges